adrelanos/aeternity-wiki/Keeping-your-Cryptocurrency--Safe-&-Secure.md

 If there is a backdoor to the OS it would be found and reported very quickly.
-This is all because Linux is open-source. ### Now that we have a good understanding of proprietary and open-source we can discuss other reasons why an open-source Linux disro is more secure than a closed-source Windows OS.
+This is all because Linux is open-source. ### Now that we have a good understanding of proprietary and open-source we can discuss other reasons why an open-source Linux distro is more secure than a closed-source Windows OS.
 ***